 Global changes pose a viability risk for both natural and farmed systems, although the “currencies” by which viability is judged have traditionally differed; being largely about economics for farmed systems and about biodiversity and population persistence for natural ecosystems.
+The framework of ecosystem services links both types of systems by considering them as essential for sustainable development, but viability of natural populations for their own sake also needs to be integrated (Martin et al 2016)..
 The most commonly used currency to assess viability in wild populations is the probability of extinction of a population over an arbitrarily chosen time period (e.g. 100 years in the UICN red list) or the median time to extinction.
 Several components of global change will affect viability of both natural and farmed systems.

 The impacts of climate change emerge through both long-term changes in average conditions within local environments and an increase in the frequency of extreme events (Ummenhofer & Meehl, 2017).
 The former has received more attention so far.
 The effects of climate change can be mediated through many indirect effects such as the disruption of interaction between species because of changes of phenology or morphology (van Gils et al., 2016).
 A typical example is the earlier breeding of insectivorous birds so that the peak of offspring energetic needs coincides with the peak of food abundance (caterpillars, Visser et al., 1998): if the timing is mismatched then breeding success is low.
-These effects are more likely to be encountered in wild than farmed system where long-term changes in average environmental conditions will more frequently be experienced in terms of direct effects that reduce resource availability.
-In farmed systems, these will typically impact the stocking densities of animals that are sustainable in extensive systems, and incur greater costs for intensive systems (e.g. cooling systems).
+These effects are more likely to be encountered in wild than farmed system where long-term changes in average environmental conditions will more frequently be experienced in terms of direct effects that alter resource availability.
+In farmed systems, the impact on animals will be less direct but in the longer term will impact farm management systems e.g. impacting the stocking densities of animals that are sustainable in extensive systems, and incurring greater costs for intensive systems (e.g. cooling systems).
 In managed populations, extreme events such as drought or flooding require the farmer to make costly, unplanned interventions (buying food, transporting animals) where possible.
 These clearly have economic consequences especially if possible interventions are limited and loss of animals occurs (e.g. rangeland grazing).
 In wild populations, effects of extreme events include both decreased survival (e.g. die-offs, McKechnie & Wolf, 2010) and reduced breeding success (Jenouvrier et al., 2015).
 Extreme events may generate very strong selection pressures leading to marked evolutionary shifts in wild populations (Grant et al., 2017).
-However the impact of extreme events is particularly complex to anticipate, as they engage non-linear shifts in multi-species interactions.
+However, the impact of extreme events is particularly complex to anticipate, as they engage non-linear shifts in multi-species interactions.

 Introduced exotic species, which may be pathogens, pathogen carriers, predators or directly competing species, represent another major viability risk to both farmed and wild populations (Bellard et al., 2016; Paini et al., 2016; see section on circulation of zoonotic pathogens).
-They are particularly prevalent and successful in highly anthropized habitats such as peri-urban and agricultural lands, and species of tropical origin benefit from the warming climate in temperate and boreal regions.
+They are likely to be more prevalent and successful in highly anthropized habitats such as peri-urban and agricultural lands, and species of tropical origin benefit from the warming climate in temperate and boreal regions (Hufbauer et al 2012, Bellard et al. 2013).